silverclaw/RemoteCL/README.md

 ## Requirements
-Builds complete on Linux and Windows.
+Builds complete on Mac, Linux, and Windows.
 I have successfully built with
-* GCC 5, 6, 7, 8, and 11.3 (also cross-compiled to ARM, ARM64, and MIPS64)
+* GCC 13 (also cross-compiled to ARM64)
-* Clang 5, 6, 7, and 8
+* Clang 15
-* MSVC 19.14
+* MSVC 19.14 (not tested for a while though)

 All you need is a C++11 capable compiler.

 The server and clients can be built separately.

-The build will attempt to link the server binary with a libOpenCL.so; thus, if you're cross-compiling, you'll need that available.
+The build will attempt to link the server binary with a libOpenCL.so.
+If a system library is not available, the build will pull in Khronos' OpenCL ICD loader and use that.
 You won't need to fetch any further dependencies, but you'll obviously need a network sockets implementation which should be available on your system already.

 ZLib is an optional dependency, If enabled, large data transfers are compressed before being sent over the network.